baditaflorin/github-stars/readme.md

 ## TypeScript

+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel): A beautiful home server OS for self-hosting with an app store.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
 *   [teableio/teable](https://github.com/teableio/teable): ✨ The Next Gen Airtable Alternative: No-Code Postgres
 *   [baptisteArno/typebot.io](https://github.com/baptisteArno/typebot.io): 💬 Typebot is a powerful chatbot builder that you can self-host.
 *   [stefanpejcic/OpenPanel](https://github.com/stefanpejcic/OpenPanel): A highly customizable web hosting control panel built around containers 📦